Framesets – Jones 29 and Jones Plus

 |Titanium Plus 148 TA Diamond Frame Large (25")||5.52lbs||

 |Fork weights Includes bolts, clips, and steerer.
 Small and Medium use 345mm steerer; Large uses 430mm steerer.||lbs||grams|

 |Steel Truss fork (for Jones 29 )||2.64lbs||1200g|

 |Steel Jones unicrown (for Jones 29 – with 300mm steerer tube)||2.90lbs||1316g|

 |Steel Plus Truss fork 142x15mm (for 24" Jones PLUS 135)||2.84lbs||1290g|

 |Steel Plus Truss fork 150x15mm-Large||3.08lbs||1400g|

 How to buy:

 Please contact us to check what framesets are currently in stock, or visit the store to buy one.
-There are also Jones dealers in the USA (and more coming) – the Dealers page lists them so do please check there to see if there's one for you.
+There are also Jones dealers in the USA (and more coming) – the Dealers page lists them (and elsewhere in the world) so do please check to see if there's one for you.

 If you are in the UK (or Europe) then do email email@example.com – there's a page at http://www.yesweareontheweb.com/jones/ with more information.
 He's able to sort Jones products that side of the Atlantic – framesets, H-bars, hubs and headsets.
-There are four dealers in the UK, one in The Netherlands and one in Italy all ready to provide anything from a set of H-bars to complete bikes.
+There are five dealers in the UK, one in The Netherlands, one in Italy and one in Germany all ready to provide anything from a set of H-bars to complete bikes.